shieldfy/API-Security-Checklist/projects/rival-club.md

 ## Kubernetes

-- [x] Create ServiceAccount with limit RBAC for dev **No Dev account**
+- [x] ~~Create ServiceAccount with limit RBAC for dev~~ **We don't have dev account in K8s cluster**
 - [x] Only Devops has Cluster Admin permisison (k8s config)
 - [x] Sensitive config should be stored as Secret
-- [x] Review helm chart before helm install (verify docker image, sidecar container, owner or that helm chart)
+- [x] Review helm chart before helm install (verify docker image, sidecar container, owner, or that helm chart)

 ## Database

 - [x] Production database only accepts connections from IP whitelisted
-- [x] Production database only opens ports for db client connection and closes every unsued ports
+- [x] Production database only opens ports for db client connection and closes every unused ports
 - [x] Setup and Document Restore and Backup
-- [x] Only Devops keep production credentials in password management (1password, LastPass)
+- [x] Only DevOps keep production credentials in password management (1password, LastPass)
 - [x] Production database must have authentication setup properly with a strong password

 ## Image Registry